ChieuAnh-Nguyen/csv_postgres_connector/README.md

 ## About:

-Uploads one or multiple CSVs into postgres DB at a time.
-Just clone this repo, add your csv into the folder, modify main.py, and run it.
+This project allows you to uploads one or multiple CSVs into postgres DB at a time.

+## Goals:

+1. Gain exposure to csv to database automation and hands on exposure to data engineering
+2. Learn how to use version control git + github
+3. Familiarize with Bash and the operating system navigation

+## Notes

+1. Clone this repo
+2. Add your csv into the folder
+3. modify main.py and run it

 Code can be reused for other DBs by creating function similar to connect_to_postgres() in functions.py or check out my other repo "csv_mysql_connecter"

-## Goals:

-1. Connect to Postgres using psycopg2
-2. Import multiple csv's into a Postgres DB at a time

 ## Progress tracker:
 Start Date: 10/12